ibexa/documentation-user/docs/commerce/payment/work_with_payment_methods.md

 ![Payment methods list](payment_methods_list.png)

 2\.
-Find the payment method that you want to edit using the search field and filters.
+Use the search field and filters to find the payment method that you want to edit.

 3\.
 Click the **Edit** button next to the method in the list.